JoeV1026/JoeV1026/README.md

 ## Hi, I'm Joseph Velasquez👋

-I'm a Junior at Georgia Tech studying Computer Science with a deep passion for AI, research, and software engineering.
+I'm a Senior at Georgia Tech studying Computer Science with a deep passion for AI, research, and software engineering.
 Originally from New York, I moved to Georgia to pursue exciting research opportunities and further develop my technical skills.
 I have a relentless curiosity that drives me to explore new technologies, solve complex problems, and constantly seek ways to innovate.

 I love immersing myself in challenging projects, applying new concepts, and bringing creative ideas to life.
 Whether it's working on AI-driven applications or optimizing systems, I thrive on turning abstract ideas into real-world solutions.
 Beyond academics, I enjoy exploring the city, making new friends, and playing the guitar.